engineeringwithjames/engineeringwithjames/README.md

 </p>

 - 🚀 I'm currently working on Happly Mobile App (Smart Habit Tracker)
-- 🎥 I'm currently documenting the journey on my YT channel
+- 🎥 I have a YouTube channel for my creative outlet
-- 🌱 I'm currently trying to improve my knowledge on Advanced React/React Native & TypeScript
+- 🌱 I'm currently trying to improve my knowledge on React/React Native & TypeScript
 - 📫 Have anything to ask? <a href="https://github.com/jamesodeyale/jamesodeyale/issues">Ask Here</a>

 <!--